BEST STRIP EVER!

 The only way this could possibly be better is if the following strip is something along the lines of:

-Blaine: *struggles to get back on his feet* You ungrateful little bitch!
+Blaine: *struggles to get back on his feet* You ungrateful little bongo!
 I am your father and you will show me the respect I deserve!

 Amber: I just did. *punches him again and knocks him the fuck out*